skullzmedia/phoenix-improved/src/content/blog/bikes-and-bets-event-at phoenix-casino.md

 Just being part of the event gives you a chance to win!
 All you need is a minimum buy-in of ₹3 Lakhs, and you’ll receive 1 lucky draw ticket per ₹1 Lakh.
 The more you play, the higher your chances!
 (Scroll Down For Terms & Conditions)

 👉 Draw Timing: 4th May 2025 at 11:45 PM
-👉 Venue: Phoenix Casino, Saipem, Candolim Goa
+👉 Venue: Phoenixx Casino, Saipem, Candolim Goa
 📝 Guests must be present at the time of the draw to claim the prize.

 ##🛎️ Exclusive Gaming Packages